FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-fileverse.md

 ---
 title: Dev Grant Spotlight - Fileverse
+slug: dev-grant-spotlight-fileverse
 created-on: 2023-04-21T07:26:37.139Z
 updated-on: 2023-04-21T07:26:37.139Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: null
+featured: false
-f_description: This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
+description: This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
 Learn more about Filecoin Foundation’s Dev Grants program.
-f_featured: false
-f_image:
+image:
   url: /assets/images/rectangle-31-.png
   alt: null
-f_post-date: 2023-02-28T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
-slug: dev-grant-spotlight-fileverse
-date: 2023-10-18T19:48:34.215Z
+recommended-posts: []
+metadata: null
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
 Learn more about Filecoin Foundation’s_ [_Dev Grants program_](https://fil.org/grants/)_._